"Mr. Sandman, Bring Me a Dream"

 A word must be said here about the excellent incidental music first featured here.
 As with the first episode Arrival, I've posted some of the incidental music (see below).
 McGoohan had been unhappy with the efforts of both Robert Farnon and Wilfred Josephs on the first episode, but used some of their incidental music (along with Ron Grainer, who wrote the theme tune) for it.
 However, normally you would score the first few episodes and thus build up a set of incidental music that you could reuse throughout the series.
 They weren't able to with "Arrival", so McGoohan hired ITC music mastro Albert Elms to score both this and the next episode "Free For All", and it is these musical cues and stings that would be used until the filler episodes.
 The music nicely mixes nursery rhyme phrases with menacing guitar stings, thoughtful tympani, and alternately playful and dramatic woodwinds.
 Excellent.
 It's another reason I love these ITC shows.
 If you compare his work on The Prisoner and Man In A Suitcase, both being shot at the same time, you might notice a similarity between one of the pieces.

-is another of a long line of medicine being perverted to harm rather than heal, more suited for the use of authoritarian structures in keeping their subjects in tow.
+Finally, this episode is clearly more interested in the plot mechanics - why did No.6 resign, will his dreams give him away etc. than in more thematic material.
+But there is another of a long line of medicine being perverted to harm rather than heal, more suited for the use of authoritarian structures in keeping their subjects in tow.
 This was the decade of CIA experiments in the use of LSD, the MKUltra project, The Stanford Prison Experiment, and Robert Laing's theories on how psychology was being used to 'normalise' certain behaviour, and penalise any contrary behaviour, plus the widespread use of Valium on American housewives.

 Of course, this episode is one that is most readily accessible to a strictly Freudian analysis of the show.
 The Village is the super-ego, No.6 (awake) is the ego, and No.6's dream state obviously the subconscious.
 There's even a nice joke about the libidinous nature of the dream subconscious state when No.2 says "he's spotted somebody .. no, that's not B." when No.6 notices a pretty French maid at the party.
 Of course, The Village as the super-ego and No.6 as the ego is a quite common interpretation of the series, but it's sometimes difficult to posit